 Week 9 - Still Life (Artistic)

 I'm in Kim Klassen's Studio 2.O so have been doing more and more still life, and surprising myself at how much I'm enjoying it.
 It's the complete opposite to wildlife photography.
-This is titled "Still life in the hope of ratatouille" and is available at ArtBoja.com and an alternative version as part of the KAIZEN library art project.
+This is titled "Still life in the hope of ratatouille".
+Prints are available on request.

 Week 10 - Perspective (Story)